Screen reader guidance

 Doing a search

-- Skip links are included at the top of every page, and the “Skip to Search” link will take you straight to the search box.
+- Skip links are included at the top of every page.
+The “Skip to Search” link will take you straight to the search box.

 Filtering your results